forest-snow/CMSC828L/Problem Set 2/README.md

 # Notes

--Make sure to scale your data from 0 to 1 before using it (the labels are, but the other data isn't)
+* Make sure to scale your data from 0 to 1 before using it (the labels are, but the other data isn't)

--Each folder includes the original data, and my processing code (which contains the original data source)
+* Each folder includes the original data, and my processing code (which contains the original data source)

--If you can find a meaningful bug in the data processing code, some sort of extra credit will be awarded
+* If you can find a meaningful bug in the data processing code, some sort of extra credit will be awarded

--Make sure you split the data into testing and training sets in your code
+* Make sure you split the data into testing and training sets in your code

--You must use Python 3.5 or greater
+* You must use Python 3.5 or greater

--The code you give us should be a formality, everything should be laid out in the pdf or clearly explained in Jupyter notebook (in English and without a bunch of extra outputs)
+* The code you give us should be a formality, everything should be laid out in the pdf or clearly explained in Jupyter notebook (in English and without a bunch of extra outputs)

--If you're on the fence about Python+pdf vs a jupyter notebook, please use Python+pdf (it's easier for us to grade) -Please include seperate .pdf, .py, or jupyter files for each model
+* If you're on the fence about Python+pdf vs a jupyter notebook, please use Python+pdf (it's easier for us to grade) -Please include seperate .pdf, .py, or jupyter files for each model

--Making submissions faster to grade is better for both of us (please don't be unnescesarily verbose)
+* Making submissions faster to grade is better for both of us (please don't be unnescesarily verbose)

-  -6 total pages of pdfs (with /large/ figures, spacing, etc) is the absolute maximum you should be submitting (or the equivalent for jupyter notebooks)
+  * 6 total pages of pdfs (with /large/ figures, spacing, etc) is the absolute maximum you should be submitting (or the equivalent for jupyter notebooks)

--Please make sure that the write up isn't in broken or incoherent English (please don't do it after being awake for 30 hours straight, etc.)
+* Please make sure that the write up isn't in broken or incoherent English (please don't do it after being awake for 30 hours straight, etc.)

--You're allowed to do some models in Jupyter and some in .py+.pdf, but please don't.
+* You're allowed to do some models in Jupyter and some in .py+.pdf, but please don't.
 Making things easier for the TAs is better for you to.

 -The best way to get logistical/administrative questions about this assignment answered is to come to Justin's office hours (MW 5-6 in AVW 4101/4103)
 -That's also the best way to get weird Linux problems answered (ask Chen about weird macOS problems) -All computations/machine learning must be done in Keras.
 Don't see that NumPy, etc. are allowed dependencies and do something weird.